Ready to upload? Use the direct links below to begin your online submission.

 In order to make the deadline for the degree date, the following conditions must be met by the close of business on the stated deadline: 1) your signed original Approval Page must have been received by the library's Dissertation Office; 2) you must have uploaded your final document to CUNY Academic Works; 3) you must have uploaded your final document to ProQuest (doctoral dissertations only).
 As long as these three conditions are met, you will make the deadline for the degree date.
 Please note that if you wait until the last day to upload your documents, the library will still take 2-3 business days to complete our review, and you will not receive official notification until the process is complete.
 Bear in mind that this is an online submission process, and may be subject to technological difficulties beyond our control.
 For this reason, we highly recommend submitting your dissertation/thesis/capstone at least 2-3 days before the deadline.

-Choose the last semester you will enroll in (excluding Summer).
-For May and September degree dates, select the previous Spring term; for a February degree, select the previous Fall term.
+Choose the last semester in which you will enroll.
+For a May degree, select the current Spring term; for a September degree, select the previous Summer term (even if you are not enrolled in summer classes); for a February degree, select the previous Fall term.

 Unfortunately, students cannot edit this information directly.
 Instead, email email@example.com to have your graduation semester updated in CUNYfirst.
 Students may view the current graduation status information by logging into CUNYfirst and going to My Academics.
 Next to your current program of study at the GC, select "View graduation status" to see what graduation term you have selected.